Planting and Care

 A small plant or cutting.

-Root to rock
+Roots to rock

 Position your plant on the lava stone and cover the roots with some moss.
 Then wrap some *thread around the stone, moss and plant to hold everything in place while the roots grow into the lava stone.

-*You can also use elastic bands or even super glue.
-Just don't glue the roots directly.
+*You can also use elastic bands or even super glue, just don't glue the roots directly.

 Time to thrive